-2. What are some of the safeguards of the process that help your cells make sure you are making the right protein? (think about the dictionary)
+2. What are some of the safeguards of the process of transcription/translation that help your cells make sure you are making the right protein? (think about the dictionary)

 3. Explain the following terms in your own words

 - a.
 Genotype

 - b.
 Phenotype

 - c.
 Allele

 - d.
 Dominant

 - e.
 Recessive

 - f.
 Heterozygous

 - g.
 Homozygous